Russian (Minor)

 Minor programs allow students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.

-A minor in Russian studies equips students with communication and cultural competency skills, a valuable benefit for any profession they choose to pursue, such as careers in political analysis, education, tourism and hospitality, the military and sociology or marketing.
+A minor in Russian studies helps students with communication and cultural competency skills as they pursue careers in public policy, diplomacy, foreign affairs, global security, political analysis, education, tourism and hospitality, the military, sociology, marketing or other various fields.

 Example Careers